 Gather the ingredients.

-In the bowl for a stand mixer or another large mixing bowl, pour the warm water and stir in the yeast and sugar until completely dissolved.
-Let stand for 15 minutes to allow the yeast to bloom.
+In a medium mixing bowl, add the warm water and stir in the yeast and sugar until completely dissolved.
+Let it stand for 15 minutes to allow the yeast to bloom.

-Switch to the mixer's dough attachment or, if kneading by hand, turn the dough out onto a lightly floured board.
-Knead for 10 minutes, adding a little more bread flour as needed.
+Turn the dough out onto a lightly floured board.
+Knead for 10 minutes, adding bread flour in small amounts as needed when it becomes sticky.
+(You may not use all of the flour.)
 The dough should be elastic and smooth.

-Place the ball of dough in a greased bowl and flip it over so both sides are greased.
-Cover with a lint-free clean kitchen towel and let rise for 40 minutes, or until double in size.
+Place the ball of dough in a lightly greased bowl and flip it over so both sides are greased.
+Cover with a lint-free kitchen towel and let rise for 45 minutes, or until double in size.

-Form the dough into a ball, cover with a clean towel and let rest for 15 minutes.
+Gently knead the dough for about 1 minute, dusting it lightly with flour as needed to prevent sticking.
+Form the dough into a ball, cover with a towel and let rest for 15 minutes.

-Place the two loaves on a parchment paper-lined or lightly greased baking sheet.
-Cover and let rise for 30 minutes, until double in size.
+Place the loaf on a parchment paper-lined baking sheet.
+Cover with a towel, and let rise for 30 minutes, or until double in size.

-Preheat the oven to 400 F. Create a steamer by filling a deep pan with about 2 inches of water and place it on the top rack of the oven.
-Once risen, place the bread in the oven and bake for 25 to 30 minutes, until the top is golden brown and the bread sounds hollow when tapped underneath.
+Preheat the oven to 400 F. When it's done proofing, place the bread on the oven's middle rack and bake for 25 to 30 minutes, until the top is golden brown and the bread sounds hollow when tapped underneath.

 How Warm Is Warm Water for Bread Making?

-When making bread, warm water is crucial for activating the yeast.
-The water should be lukewarm but not too hot; generally, water above 120 F will kill the yeast.
-Mixing the yeast with water between 110 F and 115 F is best, though water that's at least 90 F yields excellent results.
-Heat the water gently in a saucepan or in the microwave and check the temperature with a thermometer.
-When mixed with water, the yeast will bloom, bubbling and foaming during the resting period.
-If it does not, your yeast might be dead—perhaps it was too old or the water used to bloom it was too hot.
+Lukewarm water is crucial for activating the yeast when making bread; 90 F is minimum, but 105 F to 115 F is best.
+The water should not be hot because the yeast will begin to die in water that's hotter than 120 F. Heat the water gently in a saucepan or in the microwave and check the temperature with a thermometer.
+When mixed with water, the yeast should bloom, bubbling and foaming during the resting period.
+If it does not, your yeast might be dead—it may be too old or the water was too hot.